YetAnotherNotHacking/mersenne/README.md

-# Mersenne-intel - a script for the intel cloud developer platform, it is able to find very very large
+# Mersenne-intel:
-primes on this cpu, the high seirra that they allow people to test on in the cloud for free. since there is such a large number of cores, I made my own "super cores"
+a script for the intel cloud developer platform, it is able to find very very large primes on this cpu, the high seirra that they allow people to test on in the cloud for free. since there is such a large number of cores, I made my own "super cores"